GSA/challenges-and-prizes/_all-challenges/1147-next-gen-fertilizer-innovations-challenge.md

 **Judging Criteria**

-The Challenge seeks to identify enhanced efficiency fertilizers (EEFs) and other innovative amendment or product-based technologies aimed at enhancing nutrient use efficiency to reduce the environmental effects from row crop agriculture while maintaining or increasing farmer productivity and profitability.
+The Challenge seeks to identify next-gen technologies, such as enhanced efficiency fertilizers (EEFs) and other innovative amendment or product-based technologies aimed at enhancing nutrient use efficiency to reduce the environmental effects from row crop agriculture while maintaining or increasing farmer productivity and profitability.
 Potential solutions include but need not be constrained to traditional soil amendments like EEFs, and may include a range of other approaches.

 Any proposed solution must address the following **Technical Requirements** to be considered for a full award.
-Concepts that meet some but not all of the criteria will be eligible to compete for a partial award.
+Solutions that meet some but not all of the criteria may be eligible to compete for a partial award.

-**Must have:**
+**Solution Must Have:**

 1. Must improve environmental performance by reducing losses of N (and/or P) to the environment through any combination of reduced NH3 volatilization, N2O emission, N runoff or leaching, P runoff or P leaching, larger reductions will receive high ratings;
 2. Must improve agronomic performance by not reducing yield or increasing net farm costs in terms of return on investment (ROI), larger improvements will receive higher ratings;
 3. Must be applicable for use on corn in the United States;
-4. Must not be already on the market or near-market;
+4. Must be an EEF or technology not currently on the market or near-market, or a technology concept that is not a traditional EEF and not in commercial use as a fertilizer;
 5. Must ultimately be compatible with current agricultural machinery and practices used for common large scale production such as planters, fertilizer applicators or tillage equipment.

 **Nice to have:**